 Raw is good for teeth and gum health as it forces the cat to chew, cleaning the teeth at the same time.
 Raw can be purchased at supermarkets and pet shops or prepared at home.
 I do have concerns about supermarket grade raw meat which is said to contain lots of preservatives.
 My preference is to feed human grade raw meat in conjunction with a commercial cat diet.

 I am a big proponent of feeding a mix of raw, canned and dry food.
-My own feeding routine is to put a small amount of canned or raw food out morning and night.
-I like to leave dry food out 24/7 so if he’s hungry, he can have a graze.
+My feeding routine is to put a small amount of canned or raw food out morning and night.
+I like to leave dry food out 24/7, so if he’s hungry, he can have a graze.

 How much does it cost to feed a cat?

 This depends on the type of diet you have.
 The prescription diets cost more than your everyday supermarket brands but are necessary to help manage your cat’s medical condition.
-It is also said that because the quality of premium and prescription diets is better, they contain fewer fillers, and therefore you need to give your cat less, bringing down the cost per serving.
+It is also said that because the quality of premium and prescription diets are better, they contain fewer fillers, and therefore you need to give your cat less, bringing down the cost per serving.

-What not to feed a cat:
+What not to feed a cat